Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

   ![Overview](../../Assets/Screenshots/RetailSuiteAccounting/Book/SupplierReceiptsOverview.png "[Overview]")

   > [Info] To enter the supplier receipt in the system, they need to be released in the *Purchasing* module first.
 Once they have been released in the *Purchasing* module, the status changes from **New** (red) to **Released** (yellow-green) in the *Status* column.
-To release a supplier receipt, on the other hand, the supervisor must be set to the person responsible for the receipt release in the *CRM information* tab in the suppliers' configuration.
+To release a supplier receipt, on the other hand, the supervisor must be set to the person responsible for the receipt release in the *CRM information* tab in the suppliers' configuration, see [CRM information](../UserInterface/02a_DebtorsCreditors.md#crm-information-2).

 [comment]: <> (Link zu Einkauf hinzufügen, wenn verfügbar!)